 While for some time, most management books out there have told you how to screw up your company, we haven’t found a better book to guide you through what to do if your company is already screwed up.
 So you can understand the difficulties and obstacles they face and how they have to see the evolution of an organization.
 He tackles some tough questions in his book, such as what happens when you hire a good friend and you have to fire them?

 What do you do when you have an executive who was a great fit a few months ago but now not anymore?
 What do you do when you sell your company?
 If your company is struggling, it is the book you should get.

 14. How to Build a Billion Dollar App

 How to Build a Billion Dollar App is a must-read to understand how apps work or build a successful app.
-It will give you a lot of insight into what you will need to launch your app.
-You might not have heard the name George Perkowski before, but you’ve undoubtedly heard about Candy Crush.
+It will give you much insight into what you need to launch your app.
+You might not have heard of George Perkowski before, but you’ve undoubtedly heard about Candy Crush.
 Everyone played that crazy addictive game a few years back in their prime.

 Candy Crush was generating three point five million dollars per day.
 If you didn’t get it, let me repeat that three-point five million dollars daily.
-George is the founder of King, the software company that developed the app and other incredibly successful ones.
+George founded King, the software company that developed the app and other incredibly successful ones.
 A few years ago, he sold King for 5.9 billion dollars to Activision Blizzard.
 Also, He breaks down the business model and strategy of all the apps worth at least one billion dollars in the world right now.